Buying guide

 A single ultrawide can look cleaner and feel calmer because windows live on one continuous surface.
 Dual monitors are messier physically, but they give you hard boundaries that can be useful when one display is for active work and the other is for reference.

-For coding, design, analytics, and writing, the winner depends on whether you want lanes or separation.
+For coding, design, analytics, and writing, the winner depends on whether you want one wide surface or clear separation.
 Spreadsheets and timelines like width.
 Video calls, documentation, preview windows, and chat often like a separate second display.

 When ultrawide wins